techministrator/canchain-testnet/can-testnet/README.md

 ## Requirements

 Requirements
-- Self-configured Genesis Block Producer node using [CAN Chain Source Code can-v1.0.0 tag](https://github.com/canfoundation/CAN/tree/can-v1.0.0)
+- Self-configured Genesis Block Producer node using [CAN Chain Source Code can-v1.0.0 tag](https://github.com/canfoundation/CAN/tree/can-v1.0.0) and provide the hostname/IP address to Terraform variable (named `genesis_bp_hostname`)
+- Copy the `genesis.json` file of the above Genesis Block Producer node and replace it here in `./scripts/genesis.json` before running Terraform
-- Public & Private key pairs for each Block Producer (minimum 3)
+- 3 Public & Private key pairs for each Block Producer
+- Route 53 Domain Name and Route 53 Hosted Zone ID

 ## Resources Deployment